 Lemon is usually thought of as a spring and summer flavor eaten during warm weather.
 I often think of it as a bite of sunshine on a rainy day.
 Being a lover of all things lemon in every season lemon curd is a fantastic way to enjoy the flavor of citrus with little effort.
 Making lemon curd is not only easier than you may think but, it's also versatile.
 Slather it on a freshly baked blueberry scone with whipped cream or creme fraiche or elevate a simple piece of pound cake with a generous dollop and a sprinkle of fresh berries for a truly satisfying no fuss treat.
 It's also delicious on muffins and tasty when used in place of jam on toast.

-Lemon curd also makes an amazing homemade gift for teachers, friends and neighbors.
+- Lemon curd also makes an amazing homemade gift for teachers, friends and neighbors.
 Fill decorative mason jars with freshly made lemon curd and cover the top with a piece of burlap.
 Tie the jar with a pretty bow and it becomes a homemade gift that really showcases your thoughtfulness.
-Its the sort of lemon filled goodness that's sure to be unforgettable.
-For a flavor twist, you may also enjoy this recipe for Lime Curd from Pint Sized Baker.
+Its the sort of lemon filled goodness that’s sure to be unforgettable.

 Thanks for visiting come back soon!